NursePato/BankAppAPI/README.md

 # BankAppAPI # - A Simple Banking System

 ## Overview ##
 This is a banking application built with ASP.NET Core.
 It allows an admin to open customer accounts with a bank account tied to them.
-Customers can open new savings accounts, make transactions, take loans, and more.
+Customers can open new savings accounts, make transactions, take out loans, and more.

 ## Tech Stack ##